Year-Round Shelter

 To address the community's critical need for more shelter space and safe sleeping options, the City acquired property at the corner of SW 17th Avenue and TV Highway to create a future year-round shelter.
 The property currently includes ample greenspace, parking areas, and two vacant buildings.

-As the Year-Round Shelter Project moves forward, the temporary Safe Rest Pods on SW 17th Avenue are providing safe sleeping spaces and support services on the property from through late summer or fall 2024.
+Currently, the temporary Safe Rest Pods on SW 17th Avenue are providing safe sleeping spaces and support services at the site.
+The Safe Rest Pods will close at the end of October as we prepare the property for year-round shelter construction.

 With support from Congresswoman Suzanne Bonamici, Senator Jeff Merkley, and Senator Ron Wyden, the project received $850,000 in Community Project Funding through the U.S. Department of Housing & Urban Development.